cornedriesprong/ohm/README.md

 - `pulse(freq)` a pulse wave with a single-sample impulse, primarily useful for triggering `ar`, `env` or `pluck` functions
 - `noise()` white noise, also useful as a randomization source
 - `ar(attack, release, trig)` a simple attack-release envelope, which can be triggered by a pulse function
-- `svf(cutoff, resonance, input)` a state-variable lowpass filter
+- `svf(mode ("lp" | "hp" | "bp"), cutoff, resonance, input)` a state-variable filter with lowpass (lp), highpass (hp) and bandpass (bp) modes.
-- `seq(list, trig)` a sequencer that outputs the next value in the list each time it receives a trigger
+- `seq(list, trig)` a sequencer that outputs the next value in the list every time it receives a trigger
 - `pipe(delay, input)` delays a signal by *n* samples
 - `pluck(frequency, tone, damping, trig)` a Karplus-Strong pluck string synthesis voice
 - `reverb(frequency, tone, damping, trig)` a FDN-reverb effect
 - `delay(input)` an echo/delay effect
 - basic arithmetic operators `+`, `-`, `*` and `/` can be applied to any signal

+Of course, there is nothing stopping you from defining your own functions in Koto, and using them in your audio graph.

 ## Similar projects
 - [Faust](https://faust.grame.fr/)